agzuniverse/wireless-printing-app-backend/readme.md

 ## Setup

 - Clone this repo
-- Run `virtualenv -p server` to create a virtual environment.
+- Run `virtualenv server` to create a virtual environment.
 - Activate the virtual environment by running `server/Scripts/activate` (`activate.bat` for Windows users) or `source server/bin/activate` (for Linux users)

 * Install all dependencies with `pip install -r requirements.txt`